 The Folland Gnat developed in the late 1950s, at Chilbolton and Hamble, Hampshire was later to see test flying and production moved to Dunsfold in 1961.
 This followed the takeover of Folland by Hawker.
 The Gnat was the Red Arrows’ choice of aircraft until it was later to be superseded by the BAe Hawk – also from Dunsfold.

-The specially installed Orpheus engine and part of the airframe from this particular Gnat XM691 was used in Donald Campbell’s Bluebird K7 World water speed record runs, but later the engine was damaged and replaced in 1967 by a back up engine for the record attempt on Coniston Water that proved fatal .
+The specially installed Orpheus engine from this particular Gnat XM691 was used in Donald Campbell’s Bluebird K7 World water speed record runs.
+The No. 711 engine had replaced a previous engine No. 709 from an earlier Gnat (the hydraulics and tail fin were from that original Gnat) but that engine was damaged in November 1966.
+So XM691’s engine was used for the record attempt on Coniston Water that proved fatal .

 This photograph comes with a story, evocative of a great era in British aviation history, sent in by Andy Lawson: